-11. Vacuum the doctor blade and foam feed roller clean.
+- 10. Vacuum the doctor blade clean.
 Until new blades are available, we do not recommend that the doctor blade be removed or the developer roller felt seals disturbed.
-The doctor blade can be cleaned easily by blowing the excess toner off, and wiping it down with a lint-free cloth.
-Be very careful not to leave any lint behind!

-12. Inspect the magnetic roller felts.

-If they are compressed (shiny), rough them up with a small screwdriver.

-- 13. Clean the developer roller with a lint-free cloth and a dedicated developer roller cleaner.
+The doctor blade can be easily cleaned by blowing the excess toner off, and wiping it down with a lint-free cloth.
+Be very careful not to leave any lint behind! - 11.
+Inspect the magnetic roller felts.
+If they are compressed (shiny), rough them up with a small screwdriver. - 12.
+Clean the developer roller with a lint free cloth and a dedicated developer roller cleaner.
 Do not use any chemicals other than a dedicated developer roller cleaner to clean the roller.
-Any type of alcohol cleaner will strip the conductive coating off the roller. - 14.
-Re-install the developer roller with the long shaft to the gear side.
+Any type of alcohol cleaner will strip the conductive coating off the roller.

-15. Install the non-gear side developer roller bushing and screw.
+- 13. Re-install the developer roller with the long shaft to the gear side. - 14.
+Install the non-gear side developer roller bushing and screw.